Isogeny-based Group Signatures and Accountable Ring Signatures in QROM

 \subsection{Group signature}

-A group signature scheme consists of one manager and $n$ parties.
+\ifnum\submission=1 \fi A group signature scheme consists of one manager and $n$ parties.
 The manager can set up a group and provide secret keys to each party.
 Every party is allowed to generate signatures on behalf of the whole group.
-Any party can verify the signature for the group without knowing the signer, while the manager party can open the signer's identity with his master's secret key.
+Such signatures are publicly verifiable without revealing the corresponding signers, except the manager can open signers' identities with his master's secret key.
 We refer readers to Supplementary~\ref{sec:gsig} for group signature syntax and formal definitions.